dominion-framework/docs/_src/quick-start/quick-start.md

 As you may guess from the code above, `./index.js` is used for registering components in a project.
-Yeah, I'm annoyed how verbose requires are as well, but I assure you it will be fixed as soon as ES modules will be moved out of a flag.
+Yeah, I'm annoyed how verbose requires are as well, but I assure you it will be fixed as soon as ES modules will be moved out of a flag in Node.js.

 First two are default components. `cors` is adding proper CORS headers into APIs response.
 It is not needed, if your APIs won't  be used